snrnats/doc-centre/docfx_project/api/help/getting_consignment_data.md

 ## Searching For Consignments

 As well as endpoints that return data based on a `consignmentReference`, PRO also enables you to search for consignments that meet a particular set of criteria.
-PRO has two search endpoints, **Get Consignments References** and **Search Consignments**.
+PRO has two search endpoints: **Get Consignments References** and **Search Consignments**.
 Both of these endpoints enable you to specify consignment parameters in your request, and return any consignments that meet those parameters.

-The difference between the two lies in what is returned: **Get Consignments References** returns only the `consignmentReference`s of any consignments that meet the criteria, while **Search Consignments** returns a summary of each matching consignment. **Search Consignments** also includes a paging feature that enables you to specify how many results you want PRO to return, and to skip over a specified number of results. <span class="highlight">TECHNICALLY THE PAGESIZE AND STARTPAGE PROPERTIES ARE SUPPOSED TO ENABLE PAGING ACROSS BOTH OF THESE ENDPOINTS BUT I CAN'T GET THEM TO WORK AT ALL</span>
+The two search endpoints differ in their responses: **Get Consignments References** returns only the `consignmentReference`s of any consignments that meet the criteria, while **Search Consignments** returns a summary of each matching consignment. **Search Consignments** also includes a paging feature that enables you to specify how many results you want PRO to return, and to skip over a specified number of results.

+<span class="highlight">TECHNICALLY THE PAGESIZE AND STARTPAGE PROPERTIES ARE SUPPOSED TO ENABLE PAGING ACROSS BOTH OF THESE ENDPOINTS BUT I CAN'T GET THEM TO WORK AT ALL</span>

 ### Using Get Consignments References